ThomasGesseyJones/CosmicRayHeatingFor21cm/README.rst

 and `Reis et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020MNRAS.499.5993R/abstract>`__
 (for access to this simulation code please contact Anastasia Fialkov at `anastasia.fialkov@gmail.com <mailto:anastasia.fialkov@gmail.com>`__).
-However, this cosmic ray heating code can operate standalone, and can be used to produce the heating window functions for any semi-numerical 21-cm simulation code.
+However, this cosmic ray heating code can operate standalone, and so could be used to integrate cosmic ray heating into any grid-based semi-numerical 21-cm simulation code.
 Hence, it is made available here for the community to use.
-For access to this simulation code please contact Anastasia Fialkov at `anastasia.fialkov@gmail.com <mailto:anastasia.fialkov@gmail.com>`__.

 Code Structure